Master of Music (MM) in Musicology

 Program of Study

-Musicology students should take the Pro-Seminar in Historical Musicology and Ethnomusicology (CFA MU 828) in their first semester.
-There are no further specific course requirements for the MM in Musicology, but students should customize their program in consultation with their advisors according to the following distribution: (1) 21 credits from among 700- and 800-level courses in musicology, ethnomusicology, and music theory; (2) 4 credits in approved non-music electives; and (3) 4 credits in Research and Directed Study (CFA MU 921).
+The MM program in Historical Musicology and in Ethnomusicology is designed as a two-year, 32-credit (roughly 8 courses) degree.
+Students in the Historical Musicology route should take MH 820 Proseminar in Historical Musicology and Ethnomusicology in their first semester, and MH 799 Master’s Thesis in their final semester while completing their MM thesis.
+There are no further specific course requirements for the MM in Musicology, and students should plan their program in consultation with their advisors with the following distribution as a general guide: (1) 16–20 credits from among 700- and 800-level courses in musicology, ethnomusicology, music theory, or consortium offerings; (2) 4–8 credits in approved non-music electives.

-- At least two semesters of World Music Ensemble (CFA MU 567), either as instructor or participant (worth 0 to 1 credit); and
+- At least two semesters of MH 561 World Music Ensemble, either as instructor or participant (worth 0 credit)

-- Knowledge of the undergraduate survey course Musical Cultures of the World (MU 340/350), either as a teaching assistant or by auditing the course.
+- Knowledge of the undergraduate survey course MH 336 Musical Cultures of the World, either as a teaching assistant or by auditing the course

 German and one other foreign language are required for historical musicology candidates.
 One foreign language is required for ethnomusicology candidates.